gonmf/dakilang/README.md

 A **query** has a similar format to a tailless clause, but is ended with a `?` character instead of `.`.
 Upon being input, it starts a search for all its solutions using the global table of clauses.

 The search will try to find all solutions for which the original query has no outstanding variables, showing the constants that have filled it.
+When all variables of a clause are replaced, we say it has unified.

 The interpreter will print out every solution found or return `No solution`.